-\Ac92 (259aa:30.9kDa) (p33).
-This gene appears to be conserved in all baculovirus genomes.
+\Ac92 (259aa:30.9kDa), (Bm75:259aa:30.9kDa), p33, sulfhydryloxidase (sox).
+Ac92 is a flavin adenine dinucleotide (FAD)-linked sulfhydryl oxidase (242, 243).
+Orthologs of Ac92 are present in all sequenced baculovirus genomes, it is associated with BV and ODV, and it is an essential gene as viable recombinants deleted for this gene have not been isolated (243, 244).
 Ac92 is able to form a stable complex with the human tumor suppressor gene p53 when it was expressed in a baculovirus system.
 When expressed by itself, p33 shows diffuse cytoplasmic staining and punctate staining of nuclei.
 However, when co-expressed with p53, it exclusively localizes to nuclei.
 Expression of human p53 in Sf cells causes apoptosis that can be blocked by co-expression of baculovirus anti-apoptotic suppressors p35 or OpIAP.
 However, co-expression of p53 with p33 elevated the induction of apoptosis about two fold.
-Attempts to construct AcMNPV (217) and BmNPV (bm75) (15) deletion mutants of p33 were unsuccessful suggesting that it is an essential gene.
-P53 has now been identified in insect genomes, e.g., Drosophila (218).
-By proteomic analysis, p33 appears to be an ODV-associated protein in AcMNPV (34) and HearNPV (167).
-When put through the HHpred program (55) that compares predicted proteins to known structures, Ac92 and the ortholog from NeseNPV showed relatedness to sulfhydryl oxidase with a probability of almost 90%.
-Proteins with sulfhydryl oxidase activity have been implicated in the protection of cells from oxidative stress caused by apoptosis (219, 220).
+By proteomic analysis, p33 appears to be an ODV-associated protein in AcMNPV (36) and HearNPV (186).
+When put through the HHpred program (59) that compares predicted proteins to known structures, Ac92 and the ortholog from NeseNPV showed relatedness to sulfhydryl oxidase with a probability of almost 90%.
+Proteins with sulfhydryl oxidase activity have been implicated in the protection of cells from oxidative stress caused by apoptosis (245, 246).

-Ac93 (161aa:18.4kDa).
+Ac93 (161aa:18.4kDa), (Bm76:161aa:18.4kDa).
 This gene appears to be present in all lepidopteran and hymenopteran baculovirus genomes, but not in the dipteran (CuniNPV).
 Deletion is probably lethal as a virus with an insertion mutant of this gene in BmNPV (Bm76) could not be isolated (15).

-Ac94 (228aa:25.5kDa) (ODV-E25, p25, 25k).
+Ac94 (228aa:25.5kDa), (Bm77:228aa:25.6kDa), ODV-E25 (p25, 25k).
 Homologs of ODV-E25 are present in all sequenced lepidopteran NPV and GV genomes, but not in those of hymenopteran or dipteran NPVs.
-The protein encoded by this gene was originally identified in OpMNPV and immunogold staining with a specific antibody against Ac94 was localized to ODV envelopes (221).
-It has also been shown to be associated with ODV of AcMNPV and HearNPV by mass spectrometry (34, 167).
-The hydrophobic N-terminal 24 aa of AcMNPV ODV-E25 appears to be a nuclear targeting signal (129).
+The protein encoded by this gene was originally identified in OpMNPV, and immunogold staining with a specific antibody against Ac94 was localized to ODV envelopes (247).
+It has also been shown to be associated with ODV of AcMNPV and HearNPV by mass spectrometry (36, 186).
+It was also found associated with AcMNPV BV (26).
+The hydrophobic N-terminal 24 aa of AcMNPV ODV-E25 appears to be a nuclear targeting signal (140).
 Deletion is probably lethal as virus with an insertion/deletion mutant of this gene in BmNPV (Bm77) could not be isolated (15).

-\Ac95 (1221aa:143kDa) (DNA helicase, p143).
+\Ac95 (1221aa:143kDa), (Bm78:1222aa:143.6kDa), DNA helicase (p143).
 Homologs of DNA helicase are present in all baculovirus genomes.
-This gene was initially identified as a ts mutant that was unable to synthesize DNA at 33° (222).
-The defect was localized to a homolog of DNA helicase with a predicted mass of 143 kDa (223).
-P143 is required for transient DNA replication (36, 37) and shows ATPase activity and is able to unwind a DNA primer annealed to a larger DNA molecule in an ATPase-dependent manner (224).
-Helicase is dependent on an interaction with LEF-3 for transport to the nucleus (see Ac67, LEF-3) (172).
-Mutations in this gene have been implicated in affecting viral host range (225, 226).
-Deletion is probably lethal as deletion/insertion mutants of this gene in BmNPV (Bm84) could not be isolated (41).
+This gene was initially identified as a ts mutant that was unable to synthesize DNA at 33° (248).
+The defect was localized to a homolog of DNA helicase with a predicted mass of 143 kDa (249).
+P143 is required for transient DNA replication (38, 39) and shows ATPase activity and is able to unwind a DNA primer annealed to a larger DNA molecule in an ATPase-dependent manner (250).
+Helicase is dependent on an interaction with LEF-3 for transport to the nucleus (see Ac67, LEF-3) (191).
+Mutations in this gene have been implicated in affecting viral host range (251, 252).
+Deletion is probably lethal as deletion/insertion mutants of this gene in BmNPV (Bm84) could not be isolated (62).